Tokelon/tokTales/README.md

 ### Building a project

+To build a project, navigate into the project directory and use the Gradle Wrapper to execute the `build` task.
-To build the master project that includes all other projects, run the following in a shell (Windows).
+For example, to download and build the master project, run the following in a shell (Windows).

     git clone https://github.com/Tokelon/tokTales.git
     cd tokTales-master